riteshpen/riteshpen.github.io/README.md

 ## Professional Summary

-I am an aspiring data scientist with a passion for solving complex problems through data processing and analysis.
+I am an aspiring data scientist passionate about solving complex problems through data processing and analysis.
 Over the past few years, I have significantly strengthened my programming and mathematical/statistical thinking skills.
 My expertise spans several critical areas:

 - Programming Languages: Proficient in Python and SQL.
 - Data Manipulation: Experienced in utilizing SQL and the Pandas library in Python to structure and clean data in relational databases.